SAP Articles

 • Small teams usually need speed and simplicity.
 Clean interfaces, quick training, minimal setup.

-• Larger operations?
-You’re likely balancing global tax rules, warehouse automation, and multi-tier supply chains.
+• Larger operations would mean that you are likely balancing global tax rules, warehouse automation, and multi-tier supply chains.

-Also, who’s actually going to maintain the system?
+Also, who’s actually going to maintain the system is critical.
 If it’s one overworked IT generalist… a fully customizable platform might backfire.
 Seen it happen more than once.

 Critical Evaluation Criteria (Fit, Cost, Deployment, Support)